j-easy/easy-rules/README.md

 ## Latest news

+* 17/05/2020: Version 4.0.0 is now released with a lot of new features and enhancements!
+Check out what's new [here](https://github.com/j-easy/easy-rules/releases).
 * 08/12/2019: Version 3.4.0 is out with a few enhancements and bug fixes.
-Checkout the release notes [here](https://github.com/j-easy/easy-rules/releases).
+Check out the release notes [here](https://github.com/j-easy/easy-rules/releases).
-* 25/04/2019: Version 3.3.0 is out with JSON and SpEL support!
-Checkout what's new [here](https://github.com/j-easy/easy-rules/releases).
-* 09/04/2018: Version 3.2.0 is out with new features and bug fixes.
-Checkout what's new [here](https://github.com/j-easy/easy-rules/releases).

 ## What is Easy Rules?